 Note: sometimes different terms are used when talking about trusts, but they all mean the same thing: family trust, living trust, inter vivos trust.

-First, what is a trust?
+First, what is a revocable living trust?

 A trust is a legal arrangement used to manage property.
 Specifically, it’s a “fiduciary” arrangement, which means: a legal obligation for one person to act for another person’s benefit.